-Humanities electives must be selected from the "Approved List of Transfer Electives" on page 37.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions
+Humanities/Fine Arts elective must be chosen from the "Approved List of Transfer Courses" on page 37.
+A two-semester sequence of the same course is recommended for transfer to most four-year institutions.

 Two credits of health (HLT) or physical education (PED) are required of all students.
+Veterans will be awarded HLT/PED credit based on military service.

 Fall

 ENG 111

-IST 117
+ITE 115

 MTH 151 or MTH 163

 STD 108 or STD 100

 Social Science Elective

 Laboratory Science Elective

+Fall

-Fall ENG 241 or ENG 243 HIS 101 or HIS 121 SPD 100 or SPD 105 Humanities Elective Transfer Elective Spring
+ENG 241 or ENG 243

+HIS 101 or HIS 121

+SPD 100 or SPD 105

+Humanities/Fine Arts Elective

+Transfer Elective

+Spring

 ENG 112

 MTH 152 or MTH 157

 or MTH 271

 Social Science Elective

 Laboratory Science Elective

 Transfer Elective

+Spring

-Spring ENG 242 or ENG 244 HIS 102 or HIS 122 HLT 110 or PED Humanities Elective Transfer Elective
+ENG 242 or ENG 244

+HIS 102 or HIS 122

+HLT 110 or PED

+Humanities/Fine Arts Elective

+Transfer Elective